0xC0DE6502/max65-releases/README.md

     bmi --- ; jump to anonymous label #1
     ```

 2. **Symbol assignment**.
 An assignment consists of a symbol name, followed by an equal sign (`=`), and an expression.
-Examples: `N=3`, `start_addr=&5800+N*&140`.
+Examples: `N%=3`, `start_addr=&5800+N%*&140`.
 The expression stored with the symbol in the nametable can contain forward references but must eventually evaluate to an integer, float or string.

 3. **Assembler directive `for`**.
 A `for...next` loop defines a local scope for every cycle of the loop with the `for`-loop variable (integer or float) as a local symbol.
 Example: `for n, 1, 10 ... next`.
 The body of the loop is assembled 10 times within the context of that local scope.
 The local symbol `n` increments from 1 to 10 during that time.

 4. **Macro definition**.
-When you define a macro, e.g. `macro add num1, num2 ... endmacro`, a special global symbol based on the macro name is created in the internal nametable, unless a macro with that exact name already exists.
-Macro names never clash with other symbols and also don't evaluate to any value.
+When you define a macro, e.g. `macro add num1, num2 ... endmacro`, a special global symbol based on the macro name is created in the internal nametable (`@add` in this example), unless a macro with that name already exists.
+Macro names therefore never clash with other symbols and also don't evaluate to any value by itself.

 5. **Macro call**.
 When you invoke a previously defined macro, e.g. `add 12, 34`, a local scope is created with local symbols that are named after the parameters (if any) in the macro definition: `num1` and `num2` in this example.
 Their values are set to the macro call arguments, `12` and `34` in this example.
 The macro body is then assembled within the context of that local scope.